Medicare Part D in Minnesota

 Find affordable Medicare plans in Minnesota

-More than 80% of Medicare beneficiaries in Minnesota have signed up for prescription drug coverage through Medicare Part D, according to the Centers for Medicare & Medicare Services.
+Around 77% of Medicare beneficiaries in Minnesota have signed up for prescription drug coverage through Medicare Part D, according to the Centers for Medicare & Medicaid Services.
 Let’s explore Medicare Part D in Minnesota so you can decide if it will fit your needs.

 Facts about Medicare Part D in Minnesota

-More than 752,000 people have coverage under Medicare Part D in Minnesota.
-That total is split between those with stand-alone Medicare Part D Prescription Drug Plans (about 433,000) and those with Medicare Advantage Prescription Drug plans (about 320,000).
+More than 770,000 people have prescription drug coverage under Medicare Part D in Minnesota.
+That total is split between those with stand-alone Medicare Part D Prescription Drug Plans (438,603) and those with Medicare Advantage Prescription Drug plans (332,056).

-- Most beneficiaries in the state – 69% – have access to Medicare Prescription Drug Plans in Minnesota with lower premiums than they paid in 2017.
+- All beneficiaries in the state – 100% – have access to Medicare Prescription Drug Plans in Minnesota with lower premiums than they paid in 2018.

 What is Medicare Part D in Minnesota?